bbauska/UofM-AdvStyling/readme.md

   alt="https://ui.dev/amiresponsive - colleen e van lent's website - mobile view." />
 <!-- {width="6.0in" height="3.3807688101487314in"} -->

-And what I can do now is up in the upper left-hand corner, there\'s something that looks like a small little mobile phone.
+And what I can do now is up in the upper left-hand corner, there&apos;s something that looks like a small little mobile phone.
 It says Toggle device mode.
-I\'m going to click on that.
-And when I do, I am now viewing my site as if I\'m viewing it on a small mobile phone.
+I&apos;m going to click on that.
+And when I do, I am now viewing my site as if I&apos;m viewing it on a small mobile phone.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 29. colleen e van lent's website (26) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->